 代打 (だいだ, daida)

-The katakana word ピンチヒッター from “pinch hitter” is also used
+* The katakana word ピンチヒッター from “pinch hitter” can also be used

 Because he is on his business trip, I am in charge of this work today as a “pinch hitter” for (on behalf of) him.

 Because he was not able to go to the group blind-date, I was invited as a “pinch hitter” (instead).

 * It’s often used as “言葉/会話のキャッチボール” meaning “playing catch of words/conversation”

 “Playing catch of words” (mutual communication) is very important between a child and parents.

 Without listening to others, you cannot do “playing catch of a conversation” (have a mutual conversation)